 Community Engagement Programs and Partnerships

 For those interested in pursuing service learning coursework, the history and social sciences department offers an elective: Activism for Justice in a Digital World.
-This half course for Class I, II and III students includes a weekly service commitment at a local partner site along with readings, journaling and class projects on issues such as poverty, hunger, homelessness, education and immigration.
+This half course for Class I, II and III students includes a weekly service commitment at a local partner site along with readings, journaling and class projects on issues such as poverty, environmental justice, hunger, homelessness, education and immigration.

 Students Volunteer Either Weekly or Monthly

 Special Olympics Athletes Celebrated on Campus Each Year

 Sign up for weekly commitments by returning this completed Signup FORM to the CEPP office (basement of Wigglesworth Hall).
 You may also sign up by contacting the CEPP Office (617-898-2320), Ms. Geyling-Moore, a student board member or by sending a message to firstname.lastname@example.org.
 Most students are placed according to their schedule preferences in September (pending site needs and transportation).

 Milton students have the opportunity to work in a variety of ways with elementary school students (Grades K–5) in the Boston public school system.
 Students need to have a double free period to act as a classroom assistant or an individual student’s tutor/mentor and be seriously committed to going every week.
 Traditionally, this is one of Milton’s most popular service opportunities and has developed into a particularly long-standing partnership with the Taylor Elementary School, just minutes up the road in Mattapan.
 Volunteers help with math, reading, PE, and in a special program of weekly arts and crafts activities in all the first grade classrooms.